makeabilitylab/physcomp/arduino/led-blink.md

 ---

 While it's not necessary to use a breadboard for this simple circuit, here are two functionally equivalent breadboard-based wiring options.
-As our circuits get more complex, you will need to use a breadboard—so it's good to start building up familiarity.
+As our circuits get more complex, you will need to use a breadboard—so it's good to start (or continue!) building up familiarity.
 Which breadboarded design makes most sense to you?
 Use your finger to trace the flow of current from Pin 3 to GND.
 To zoom in on the images, you can right click and select "Open Image in a New Tab."

 | Breadboard Option 1 | Breadboard Option 2 |
 |:----:|:-----:|
 |![Breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard1.png) | ![Second breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard2.png) |

+You can always return to our [breadboard](../electronics/breadboards.md) lesson to refresh your memory!

 Next, we'll write `C/C++` code for the Arduino's microcontroller to turn on the LED from Pin 3, which will programmatically set Pin 3 to 5V.